Newmont Mining Corporation

 Bullish

-- Massive Free Cash Flow & Buyback: Newmont generated $10.33 billion in TTM free cash flow, providing immense financial flexibility.
-The company has announced a $6 billion share buyback program, which at the current market cap represents over 5% of shares outstanding, signaling strong capital return and confidence in the outlook.
+- Massive Free Cash Flow & Capital Return: Newmont generated $10.33 billion in TTM free cash flow, providing immense financial flexibility.
+This underpinned the recent $6 billion share buyback announcement, signaling strong management confidence and a direct return of capital to shareholders.

 Bearish